This year’s Love Island is set to be the longest series yet

 This year’s series will run for eight weeks meaning that the show is expected to end on Monday 23 August.

-While this is currently confirmed by ITV2, that date is eight weeks on from the launch episode (28 June).
+While this is currently unconfirmed by ITV2, that date is eight weeks on from the launch episode (28 June).

 Previous finales have also taken place on a Monday evening.

-This year’s series will be presented by Laura Whitmore with iain Stirlgin back on narrating duties.
+This year’s series will be presented by Laura Whitmore with Iain Stirling back on narrating duties.

 Find a rundown of the new contestants here.